HR-DataLab-Healthcare/RESEARCH_SUPPORT/PROJECTS/Harnessing the Power of Gen-AI in Research/README.md

 <img align="left" width="450" height="250" src="image-1.png">
  It is kept separate from the original LLM, which is crucial for ensuring security by preventing unauthorized access or tampering, and reliability by maintaining consistent performance without unexpected changes or breaks.
-Thus endpoints represent a managed infrastructure solution that allows users to deploy and run machine learning models in a secure and scalable environment, allowing users to focus on deploying and using their models without worrying about the technical details of hosting and maintenance
+Thus endpoints represent a managed infrastructure solution that allows users to deploy and run Gen-AI LLMs, as provided by third parties such as Azure + OpenAI, in a secure and scalable environment, allowing users to focus on deploying and using their models without worrying about the technical details of hosting and maintenance

 https://huggingface.co/docs/inference-endpoints/en/index.